Present Perfect Continuous ESL Activities, Games and Worksheets

 ESL Present Perfect Continuous Survey - Speaking Activity: Asking and Answering Questions from Prompts, Freer Practice - Intermediate (B1) - 30 minutes

-In this insightful present perfect continuous activity, students conduct a survey on recent activities and actions to practice the tense.
-This activity also helps to teach students about time expressions used with the present perfect continuous.
+In this insightful present perfect continuous activity, students conduct a survey on recent activities and actions to practice the present perfect continuous tense.
+This activity also helps students practice time expressions used with the present perfect continuous.
 Students begin by going through the items on the worksheet and preparing present perfect continuous questions for the survey.
-Students then move around the classroom asking and answering questions about their recent activities and actions, e.g. 'Have you been working hard recently?'
-When a classmate answers 'Yes, I have' to a question, the other student writes down their name and asks a follow-up question or two.
+Students then go around the classroom asking the present perfect continuous questions.
+When a classmate replies 'Yes, I have', the student asks for their name and writes it in the appropriate column.
+The student then asks follow-up questions to gain more information, e.g. 'What have you been working on?', noting their answers in the last column.
 Students then move on to speak to someone else.
-When everyone has finished, students give feedback by sharing and discussing any interesting findings with the class.
+Afterwards, students give feedback to the class on what they found out about their classmates.

 What have you been doing recently?
 Preview